SheffieldML/GPmat/README.md

 **Current release is 0.163**.

-As well as downloading the FGPLVM software you need to obtain the toolboxes specified below.
+As well as downloading the `fgplvm` software you need to obtain the toolboxes specified below.

 - [netlab](https://github.com/sods/netlab) mainly used for optimization utilities (like scg).